-I am currently visiting the Kurt Gödel Research Center at the University of Vienna.
+I currently work at the Kurt Gödel Research Center at the University of Vienna

 I was until recently a postdoc associated to the DNRF Niels Bohr Professorship of